Event Info / Rules & Regulations

 AT THE RACE - SIGN-ON & NUMBER BOARD

-Before you start riding you must sign-on in the registration marquee - this shows us that you've arrived to race and ensures that you're covered by our insurance.
-If you can, please wear a face covering and maintain social distancing.
+Before you start riding at each event you must sign-on in the registration marquee - this shows us that you've arrived to race and ensures that you're covered by the event insurance.

 All riders U18 years MUST have a parent or responsible adult with them when registering on the day.
 The parent/responsible adult will be required to sign the declaration on the sign-on sheets in order for the U18 rider to collect their number board and race.

 You will collect a new number board when you sign-on at your first event of the year.
 You keep the same number board for subsequent rounds, so please remember to bring it with you.
 If you lose or forget your number board, a replacement will cost £5.
 You must have a number fitted to your bike at all times - during racing it's used by the timing team as identification so please start with it clean.
 Do not cut down or alter your number board in any way.

 *YOU MUST NOT RACE THE 2022 SERIES USING A NUMBER FROM A PREVIOUS YEAR.*

 We don't have any requirements for protective items or clothing in addition to those from British Cycling (see conditions below)

 A suitable full-face helmet in good condition